crccheck/django-object-actions/README.md

     ...
 ```

-The `button_type` parameter controls how the button renders:
+The `button_type` parameter controls which kind of DOM element the button renders:

 - `"a"` (default for GET): renders as an anchor tag/link
 - `"form"`: renders as a form that submits via POST